NEPA SCCA 2022 Pocono TrackSprintPocono Raceway

 - Plan ways to limit in-person contact

-- Maintain 6ft between each other and wear a mask.
+- Maintain 6ft between each other.
 We “may” do an online drivers meeting prior to the event.

 - Anyone who is at higher risk for severe illness, feeling unwell, or who has been in contact with anyone that is sick in the last two weeks should stay home